agata-miko/clima/README.md

 ## description

-A weather app using the GPS data from the mobile phone and getting live data from the internet by the API call.
+A weather app using the GPS data from the mobile phone and getting live data from the Internet by the API call.